 Both hemostasis and thrombosis depend on the coagulation cascade, vascular wall integrity, and platelet response.
 Several cellular factors are responsible for thrombus formation.
 When a vascular insult occurs, an immediate local cellular response takes place.
 Platelets migrate to the area of injury, where they secrete several cellular factors and mediators.
 These mediators promote clot formation.

-The 3 main components of a blood clot are platelets, thrombin, and fibrin; each of these components is a key therapeutic target.
+Each of these components is a key therapeutic target.
 During thrombus formation, circulating prothrombin is activated to the active clotting factor, thrombin, by activated platelets.
 Fibrinogen is activated to fibrin by the newly activated thrombin.
 Fibrin is then formed into the fibrin matrix.
 All this takes place while platelets are being adhered and aggregated.

 Aspirin, glycoprotein (GP) IIb/IIIa inhibitors, and clopidogrel have an inhibitory effect on platelet activation and aggregation.
 Plasminogen gathers in the fibrin matrix.
 Fibrin-bound plasminogen will be converted by thrombolytic drugs to plasmin, the rate-limiting step in thrombolysis.